 Our project started in 2008 with the open source Gasifier Experimenter’s Kit (GEK), supporting research, education and DIY hacking in biomass thermal conversion.
-Five years later the GEK has evolved into the Power Pallet, a full solution for personal scale biomass power generation.
-Today you can find over 500 of our systems in over 50 countries, and supporting research in over 50 universities.
+Seven years later the GEK has evolved into the Power Pallet, a full solution for commercial power generation via biomass.
+Today you can find our systems at work in dozens of countries around the world, and supporting research in over 50 universities.

 Our Power Pallet, Power Cube and Powertainer are a new category of energy device.
 They combine the best usability features of diesel generators, with the clean running of typical renewables, with the potential for a carbon negative impact.

 With APL products, you can generate on-demand power for 1/4 the operating cost of diesel, at 1/2 the capital cost of solar.
 And while saving money, you can shrink your carbon footprint and contribute positively to global efforts against climate change.

 Getting Energy and Climate Right

 Short term and long term, the stakes in getting energy and climate right are daunting and growing for all humanity.
 The shear volume of carbon we’ve dug up from ancient reservoirs since industrialization and returned to contemporary circulation is difficult to get the mind around, we’ve collected some of the details here.
 So far we’ve mostly been able to ignore the consequences of this tomb robbing, as the temperature rise from CO2 accumulation lags by decades, if not centuries.